brandonwharton/MN-Beer-Flow/README.md

 - Run `npm run server`
 - Run `npm run client`
 - Navigate to `localhost:3000` in a browser.
 App view is optimized in Google Chrome by toggling the device toolbar and selecting iPhone 6/7/8 Plus.

+## Usage

+1. After registration and login, the loading page is at /myfavorites which contains a list of the breweries that have been marked as your favorite. there's a search bar that lets you find specific favorites, you can click on any of the brewery cards to visit the details view for that brewery, and you can update any of your ratings for the breweries you've marked as your favorite right from here.
+2. The "Find A Brewery" button in the navbar brings you to a search menu that allows you to search for any brewery in the database.
+The Look It Up button displays a list of search results based on what you've entered in the search field.
+After searching, you can click on any of these cards as well to visit the details view for the brewery shown.
+The See What's Close button here does the same thing as the See What's Close option in the nav menu.
+3. The See What's Close feature shows the ten breweries that are closest to your current location.
+They're displayed from closest to farthest, and like other display cards, can be clicked on to navigate to the details view.
+4. The details view shows a button prompting you to add a brewery to your list of favorites if not already there, or displays a message confirming it's a favorite.
+There's a display that shows how far away the brewery is from the user, and a display of your rating and the average rating for the brewery.
+   You can rate a brewery from here whether or not it's a favorite of yours.
+There is a comments section for that specific brewery at the bottom of the details view.
+You can also comment on breweries whether or not you've made them a favorite.
+5. The Go With The Flow option in the nav menu takes you to a view that lets you select a brewery at and directs you to the details page for the brewery chosen.
+There's a distance limit that lets you keep your random result within a certain distance radius from your location.
+The Be Brave button selects your random brewery from everything in the database within your specified distance radius.
+The From Favorites button selects a random brewery within the distance limit from among your favorites.
+6. The My Comments option in the nav menu brings you to a view of all of the comments you've left for any brewery.
+There's a delete button for each of them if you'd like to remove the comment you've left.
+7. The About option in the nav menu provides a small amount of in-app instruction for how the app functions.

 ## Built With